reinierdevalk/abtab/README.md

 To install or update Bash, run the Cygwin `setup` tool.

 ### 3. Confirming installation
 Once Bash is installed, repeat Step 1.
-If the output does not show the version you just installed, you must add the installation path to the system `PATH` (preferred -- see [Adding an installation path to the system `PATH`](#adding-an-installation-path-to-the-system-PATH)) or create a symlink to the executable (alternative option -- see [Creating a symlink](#creating-a-symlink)).
+If the output does not show the version you just installed, you must add the installation path to the system `PATH` (preferred; see [Adding an installation path to the system `PATH`](#adding-an-installation-path-to-the-system-PATH)) or create a symlink to the executable (alternative option; see [Creating a symlink](#creating-a-symlink)).

 ## GNU `getopt`
 ### 1. Verifying installation